Cult: Doomsday cults

-Doomsday cult is an expression which is used to describe groups that believe in Apocalypticism and Millenarianism, and it can also be used to refer both to groups that predict disaster, and groups that attempt to bring it about.
+Doomsday cult is a term which is used to describe groups that believe in apocalypticism and millenarianism, and it can also be used to refer both to groups that predict disaster, and groups that attempt to bring it about.
 In the 1950s, American social psychologist Leon Festinger and his colleagues observed members of a small UFO religion called the Seekers for several months, and recorded their conversations both prior to and after a failed prophecy from their charismatic leader.
 Their work was later published in the book When Prophecy Fails: A Social and Psychological Study of a Modern Group that Predicted the Destruction of the World.

 In the late 1980s, doomsday cults were a major topic of news reports, with some reporters and commentators considering them a serious threat to society.
 A 1997 psychological study by Festinger, Riecken, and Schachter found that people turned to a cataclysmic world view after they had repeatedly failed to find meaning in mainstream movements.
-People also strive to find meaning in global events such as the turn of the millennium when many predicted it prophetically marked the end of an age and thus the end of the world.
-An ancient Mayan calendar ended at the year 2012 and many anticipated catastrophic disasters would rock the Earth.

 Political cults

 A political cult is a cult with a primary interest in political action and ideology.
 Groups that some have described as "political cults", mostly advocating far-left or far-right agendas, have received some attention from journalists and scholars.
 In their 2000 book On the Edge: Political Cults Right and Left, Dennis Tourish and Tim Wohlforth discuss about a dozen organizations in the United States and Great Britain that they characterize as cults.
-In a separate article, Tourish says that in his usage: